-VCE Systems Engineering involves the design, production, operation, evaluation and iteration of integrated systems, which mediate and control many aspects of human experience.
-Integral to VCE Systems Engineering is the identification and quantification of systems goals, the generation of system designs, trial and error, justified design trade-offs, selection and implementation of the most appropriate design.
+VCE Systems Engineering involves the human-centered and purposeful design, production, operation, evaluation and iteration of integrated systems that mediate and control many aspects of human experience.
+Integral to VCE Systems Engineering is the identification and quantification of system goals using project management skills, the generation of system designs using agile design principles, justified design trade-offs, and the selection and implementation of the most appropriate design.
 Students test and verify that the system is well-built and integrated.
-They evaluate how well the completed system meets the intended goals and reflect on the systems engineering process to create a satisfactory design outcome.
-This study can be applied to a diverse range of engineering fields such as manufacturing, transportation, automation, control technologies, mechanisms and mechatronics, electrotechnology, robotics, pneumatics, hydraulics, and energy management.
-VCE Systems Engineering take a holistic approach by considering the overall sustainability of any system throughout its life cycle.
-Key engineering goals include using a project management approach to maximise system efficiency and to optimise system performance through innovation processes.
-Lean, agile and fast prototyping engineering and manufacturing concepts and systems thinking are integral to this study.
+They evaluate how well the completed system meets the intended goals and reflect on the systems engineering process to create an engineered solution.

+This study can be applied to a diverse range of engineering fields such as manufacturing, transportation, automation, control technologies, mechatronics, software development and programming, robotics, pneumatics, hydraulics, and energy management.
+VCE Systems Engineering considers the interactions of complex systems with people, society and ecosystems.
+The rate and scale of human impact on global ecologies and environments demands that systems design and engineering take a holistic approach by considering the overall sustainability of any system throughout its life cycle.

+Using the systems engineering process, the key engineering goals include employing a project management approach to maximise system efficiency and optimise system performance through critical, creative and speculative thinking.
+Fast prototyping, engineering and manufacturing concepts, and systems thinking are also integral to this study.

-Unit 1: Mechanical systems
+Unit 1: Electrotechnological systems design